-This degree features a combination of online learning and onsite "Intensives" designed to foster collaboration in an efficient path to completion.
-Students gather in Boston for a three-day in-person learning experience with their cohort at the beginning of the first and third semesters.
+This degree features a combination of online learning and virtual synchronous "Intensives" designed to foster collaboration in an efficient path to completion.
+Students gather through a variety of virtual platforms for a three-day learning experience with their cohort at the beginning of the first and third semesters.
 Building on the communication established in the Intensive, students continue their studies through facilitated distance learning, completing coursework and receiving feedback online.